On a cargo bike through Eastern Europe

 2014

-Kenneth cycled from Skt.
-Petersburg in Russia – To Odessa in Ukraine.
-It was the first decidedly long trip by bike.
-It took place on an Omnium cargo bike.
+Kenneth cycled from St. Petersburg in Russia to Odessa in Ukraine.
+It was his first long-distance bike ride.
+It was on an Omnium cargo bike.

 2,700km